flaviendelangle/blog/src/markdown-pages/ssr.md

 ---

 At [Habx](https://www.habx.com/en), we launched our first product using [NextJS](https://nextjs.org/) in June 2018.
-The goal was to generate pages built with our custom CMS with a strong focus on SEO and performances.
+The goal was to generate pages built on our custom CMS with a strong focus on SEO and performance.
-It was a perfect occasion to try *Server Side Rendering* and chose NextJS for it's simplicity and flexibility.
+It was a perfect occasion to try *Server Side Rendering* and we chose NextJS for it's simplicity and flexibility.

-In this series of articles, I'll try to tackle some of the issues we faced and some of the solutions we found.
+In this series of articles, I'll try to tackle some of the most frequent issues faced using *Server Side Rendering* and how we tried to solve them.

-A lot of the problems we had were linked to a bad management of our data, especially when we had to use it on both the server and the client.
+A lot of the problems we had were linked to a bad management of our data, especially for content used on both the server and the client.

-One of the most important lessons I learned building a Server Side Rendered Application is the importance of single sources of truth.
-In an application built with NextJS, all of our React code is executed twice.
+These issues taught me the importance of single sources of truth.
+Indeed, in an application built with NextJS, all of our React code is executed twice.
 Therefore, we must structure all of our data to avoid inconsistencies between both worlds.

 ---
 ### Use NextJS runtime config whenever possible